Slack vs Discord: Everything You Need to Know

 💡 PUMBLE PRO TIP

-If you find Slack too pricey and Discord not professional enough, we recommend checking the best free alternative to both:
+If you find Slack too pricey and Discord not professional enough, we recommend checking the best alternative to both:

 Slack’s interface is simpler and more intuitive than Discord’s interface